opencog/atomspace/opencog/atoms/execution/README.md

 ------------
-There is also another theoretical issue: the current design assumes that ExecutionOutputLink can have side effects, and thus, it needs to be run ever time that it is encountered.
+There is also another theoretical issue: the current design assumes that ExecutionOutputLink can have side effects, and thus, it needs to be run every time that it is encountered.
 This is a poor choice for good performance; we need to define a side-effect-free execution link, and we need to define a monad when the side effects are needed.